kozborn/facebook-php-sdk-v4/README.md

 Usage
 -----

-This version of the Facebook SDK for PHP requires PHP 5.4 or greater.
+"This version of the Facebook SDK for PHP requires PHP 5.4 or greater."
+This fork of facebook SDK work with PHP 5.3.

 Minimal example: